Emotional Warmth Parenting

 The key components of the approach are:

-Seán is a child psychologist and currently joint-director of the Pillars of Parenting.
+Seán is a child psychologist and currently Foundation Director And Now Honorary Associate.
 He has written or edited six books and published more than 50 professional journal articles on a wide range of child psychology topics.

 In 2005 he was given the British Psychological Society’s national award for distinguished contributions to the teaching of Psychology and in 2010 he received their annual award for his distinguished contribution to Educational and Child Psychology.